Northern Lights Safari

-There is a huge range of activities on offer at Hotel Ranga, from hiking, fishing and horseriding to a spectacular helicopter flight over smoking volcanic craters and beaches composed of black sand.
-A guided visit to Thorsmork National Park can be organised as can trips to the nearby waterfalls and glaciers.
+There is a huge range of activities on offer at Hotel Ranga, from hiking, fishing and horse riding to a spectacular helicopter flight over smoking volcanic craters and beaches composed of black sand.
+A guided visit to Thorsmork National Park can be organized as can trips to the nearby waterfalls and glaciers.

 Finally, on the way back to the airport we suggest a visit to the Blue Lagoon, a huge natural geothermal spa where you can immerse yourself in health-giving silica-enriched waters or treat yourself to a little pampering before returning home.

 Reykjavík & South Iceland

 Hotel Borg is located on Austurvollur square, near the Icelandic parliament building in the heart of Reykjavik.
 In the south, Hotel Ranga is set between the towns of Hella and Hvolsvöllur, close to the famous volcano Mt.
 Hekla and several glaciers.

 This itinerary is ideal for the winter months, when the chances of spotting the Northern Lights are at their highest.
 The weather will be cold but the whole country will most likely be covered in snow, making for some truly fantastic scenery.